hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 2 Data Models and Query Languages.md

 - Foreign key in relational model
 - Document reference in document model

-That identifier resolved at read time by using a join or follow-up queries.
-Simple document dbs don't follow CODASYL path.

 ### Relational Versus Document Databases Today

 There are differences between relational and document databases today:

 - Fault tolerance properties
 - Handling of concurrency
+- etc.

-- This part will inspect the data model differences
+This part will inspect the data model differences

 Document model provides: